 The CARES Act included a \$349,000,000 loan program administered through the Small Business Administration's ("SBA") referred to as the Paycheck Protection Program.
 The PPP had subsequently been expanded and extended under additional legislation.
 Under the PPP, small businesses and other entities and individuals could apply for loans from existing SBA lenders and other approved regulated lenders.
 WebBank participated as a lender in the PPP.
 Because of the short timeframe between the passing of the CARES Act and the opening of the PPP, there was some ambiguity in the laws, rules and guidance regarding the operation of the PPP along with the continually evolving nature of the SBA rules, interpretations and guidelines concerning this program, which exposes WebBank to risks relating to noncompliance with the PPP.
 Since the launch of the PPP, several banks have been subject to litigation regarding the process and procedures that such banks used in processing applications for the PPP.
 As such, WebBank may be exposed to the risk of litigation, from both borrowers and non-borrowers that approached WebBank regarding PPP loans, regarding its process and procedures used in processing applications for the PPP.
 WebBank may also be subject to investigations or enforcement actions by state and federal authorities, including the SBA.
 If any such litigation or government action is brought against WebBank and is not resolved in a manner favorable to WebBank, it may result in significant financial liability or adversely affect its reputation.
-In addition, litigation and government actions can be costly, regardless of outcome.
-Any financial liability, litigation costs or reputational damage caused by PPP-related litigation or government actions could have a material adverse impact on WebBank's business, financial condition and results of operations.
+In addition, litigation or government actions could have a material adverse impact on WebBank's business, financial condition and results of operations.